Nihilianth/REToolbox/README.md

 # REToolbox
 An addon which the user allows to see alts / guild members that know a particular Mystic Enchant

-Based around DataStore (req) aswell as the custom module [DataStore_AscensionRE](https://github.com/Nihilianth/DataStore_AscensionRE)
+[Latest Release](https://github.com/Nihilianth/REToolbox/releases/tag/v0.0.1b-hotfix)s contain the required libraries .
+If you already have DataStore r26, you shouldn't need to replace it.

-Latest Releases contain the required libraries [Latest Release](https://github.com/Nihilianth/REToolbox/releases/tag/v0.0.1b-hotfix).
-If you already have DataStore, you shouldn't need to replace it.
+Based around (DataStore r26)[https://www.curseforge.com/wow/addons/datastore/files/437591] aswell as the custom module [DataStore_AscensionRE](https://github.com/Nihilianth/DataStore_AscensionRE)

 After installing this addon the RE tooltips will reflect if your alts or your guildies (using this addon) have this certain RE in their collection.